- Programs & Services

 What is the Graduate Teaching Consultants Program?

-Graduate Teaching Consultants (GTCs) are a group of experienced GSIs who work with CRLT on activities designed to promote excellence in graduate student teaching at Michigan.
+Graduate Teaching Consultants (GTCs) are a group of experienced GSIs and post-docs who work with CRLT on activities designed to promote excellence in graduate student teaching at Michigan.
 The intent of the GTC program is to provide GSIs access to experienced peer consultants for guidance and support in their important roles as teachers.
 While GSIs benefit greatly from mentoring in their home departments, the GTC program provides GSIs with an additional source of support – providing a safe and confidential place to explore teaching issues and discuss teaching problems.
-Any GSI can request a consultation with a Graduate Teaching Consultant by e-mailing email@example.com or calling 734-764-0505.
+Any GSI can request a consultation with a Graduate Teaching Consultant by requesting a consultation through our website.

 Why become a GTC?